-I looked over to see John, my son’s classmate with sensory processing disorder.
+I looked over to see John, my son’s classmate with a sensory processing disorder.
 He was going further and further into his own shell.
-What is excitement to some children is scary to him.
+What is exciting to some children is scary to him.

 According to WebMD, “Sensory processing disorder is a condition in which the brain has trouble receiving and responding to information that comes in through the senses.
 The condition used to be called sensory integration dysfunction.
 Some people with sensory processing disorder are oversensitive to things in their environment.
 Common sounds may be painful or overwhelming.
 The light touch of a shirt may chafe the skin.
 Others with sensory processing disorder may:

 - Be unable to tell where their limbs are in space